 The HTA has assessed the establishment as suitable to be licensed for the activities specified subject to corrective and preventative actions being implemented to meet the shortfalls identified during the inspection.
+The HTA has assessed the establishment as suitable to be licensed for the activities specified.

-Report sent to DI for factual accuracy: 3 December 2018
+Report sent to DI for factual accuracy: 21 December 2018

-Report returned from DI: 17 December 2018
+Report returned from DI: 21 January 2019

-Final report issued: 21 December 2018
+Final report issued: 30 January 2019

-Completion of corrective and preventative actions (CAPA) plan the agreed actions in the CAPA plan and in doing so has taken sufficient action to correct all shortfalls addressed in the Inspection Report.
+Completion of corrective and preventative actions (CAPA) plan

+Based on information provided, the HTA is satisfied that the establishment has completed the agreed actions in the CAPA plan and in doing so has taken sufficient action to correct all shortfalls addressed in the Inspection Report.